Experienced China Lawyers. Fluent in Chinese Language and Culture.

-Leading national and international media, including The Wall Street Journal, The International Herald Tribune, Forbes, Business Week, Investor’s Business Daily, The New York Times, The National Law Journal, The Washington Post, The Washington Times, China Economic Review, China International Business Magazine, The Christian Science Monitor, National Public Radio (NPR), and CCTV (China Central Television), have all come to us because of our China law expertise and LexisNexis chose us to head up its China law site.
+Leading national and international media, including The Wall Street Journal, The International Herald Tribune, Forbes, Business Week, Investor’s Business Daily, The New York Times, The National Law Journal, The Washington Post, The Washington Times, China Economic Review, China International Business Magazine, The Christian Science Monitor, National Public Radio (NPR), and CCTV (China Central Television), have all come to us because of our China law expertise.

 We Focus On SMEs

 Cost Effectiveness is Key – No Surprises

-Harris Bricken does almost all of its China work on a flat fee basis.
-We almost always charge a flat fee for OEM agreements, employment contracts, employer manuals, trademark filings, non-disclosure agreements (NDAs), and company formations (particularly WFOEs), among other things.
+Harris Bricken does much of its more routine China work on a flat fee basis.
+We most often charge a flat fee for OEM agreements, employment contracts, employer manuals, China trademark filings, NNN agreements , and company formations (usually WFOEs), among other things.

-Our goal in China is to achieve our client’s goal effectively and at the lowest reasonable cost.
-We develop effective solutions that meet our client’s needs in a way that actually works under China’s legal system.
-We will never propose an elegant legal solution with no practical application under Chinese law or on the ground realities.
+Our foucs is on achieving our client’s goals effectively and at the lowest reasonable cost.
+We develop effective solutions tomeet our client’s needs in a way that actually works under China’s legal system.
+We never propose an elegant legal solution with no practical application under Chinese law or on the ground realities.

 Our lawyers’ ability to work directly in the Chinese language is a huge asset.
-It allows us to conduct negotiations directly in Chinese without need for constant translation and retranslation.
-This saves money and time.
+It allows us to conduct negotiations and draft contracts in Chinese without need for constant translation and retranslation.
+This saves you money and time.